Does a denied claim affect my auto insurance rate? (2025)

 What Constitutes a High-Risk Driver

-Once again, whether a claim has been approved or denied is not the main factor, the fact that you had an accident is.
+If you have a poor driving record and a lengthy claims history, you may be classified as a high-risk driver.
+Once again, whether a claim has been approved or denied is not the main factor; the fact that you had an accident is.

 - Moving violation tickets for things like speeding and unsafe practices